Techtonica/curriculum/giving-presentations/giving-presentations.md

 Try crafting your own 3-minute presentations on topics of your choice (doesn't really matter: could be a table, M&Ms, chairs, etc).
 Set a timer for everyone to prepare (~20 minutes of prep time for a 3-minute speech).
 Anyone finished writing the presentation and slides before time is up should practice against a wall.

 At time, break into groups of 2-4 and present to one another.
-Non-presenters should hold a timer and take notes on what the presenter has done well and what they can work on, in terms of: speech clarity (can audience understand the speaker), unnecessary words ("like," "um", "uh", etc), physical behavior (such as shuffling feet, fidgeting, eye contact).
+Non-presenters should hold a timer and take notes on what the presenter has done well and what they can work on, in terms of: speech clarity (can audience understand the speaker), unnecessary words ("like," "um", "uh", etc), intonation (are statements going up at the end so they sound more like questions, are they varying their tone to show excitement and engage people), physical behavior (such as shuffling feet, slumped shoulders, fidgeting, eye contact).

 ### Challenge

 Try crafting a 5-minute technical presentation about a homework assignment or problem you solved recently.
-Technical presentations aren't that different from any other presentation, except you may find the range of visual aids to be larger-- instead of just random images, you might find a screenshot of code or a dashboard you used.
+Technical presentations aren't that different from any other presentation, except you may find the range of visual aids to be larger—instead of just random images, you might find a screenshot of code or a dashboard you used.

 ### Check for Understanding